spsangeles/ALT-seatbelt-detection/README.md

 assert False
 ```

-#Step 3: Mounting your Google Drive
+## Step 3: Mounting your Google Drive
 Here is how to mount your Google Drive root folder to this runtime.
 To be used for easy file transfers.

----

 First off, copy the contents of this Google Drive folder to the root of your Google Drive: